 Crossing the barrier reef has long since been a taboo within her hometown, but she is a traveller and a wayfinder through and through.

 Her people believe the demi-God, Maui stole Te Fiti’s greenstone heart, which means that ocean life is dwindling all around them.
 Some say Te Fiti is a personalization of the island of Tahiti, which is also pan Polynesian for “a faraway place”.
 This to me seems like a fair analysis.

-Anyway, Moana sets sail to this “faraway place” to restore the island’s heart.
+Anyway, in the storyline, Moana sets sail to this “faraway place” to restore the island’s heart.
 This is with the intention that the people from her hometown may then once again live off the land and the sea, and sail beyond the barrier reef to discover new places.